vansteensellab/PARM/README.md

 # Introduction

-PARM (Promoter Activity Regulatory Model) is deep learning model that predicts the promoter activity from DNA sequence itself.
+PARM (Promoter Activity Regulatory Model) is a deep learning model that predicts the promoter activity from the DNA sequence itself.
-As a convolution neural network trained on MPRA data, **PARM** is very light-weight and produces predictions in a cell-type specific manner.
+As a convolution neural network trained on MPRA data, **PARM** is very lightweight and produces predictions in a cell-type-specific manner.

-With `**PARM** predict` tool, you can get predictions for any sequence that you want for K562, HepG2, MCF7, LNCaP, or HCT116 cells.
+With the `PARM predict` tool, you can get predictions for any sequence that you want for K562, HepG2, MCF7, LNCaP, or HCT116 cells.

-With `**PARM** mutagenesis`, in addition to simple promoter activity scores, **PARM** can also produce the so called _in-silico_ mutagenesis plot.
+With `PARM mutagenesis`, in addition to simple promoter activity scores, **PARM** can also produce the so-called _in-silico_ mutagenesis plot.
-This is usefull for predicting which TFs are regulating (activating or repressing) your sequence. (read more on [Running _in-silico_ mutagenesis](#running-in-silico-mutagenesis)).
+This is useful for predicting which TFs are regulating (activating or repressing) your sequence. (read more on [Running _in-silico_ mutagenesis](#running-in-silico-mutagenesis)).

 # Installation

-> Soon, **PARM** will be available as a bioconda package and these steps won't be necessary.
+> Soon, **PARM** will be available as a Bioconda package and these steps won't be necessary.

 To install **PARM**, first clone this repository in your machine.
 Make sure you have conda installed: